NHSDigital/nhs-notify-reporting/README.md

 Ingestion queries must be specifically designed to take account of these characteristics in order to produce a consistent output for reporting.
 In addition:

 - Ingestion queries must be idempotent
-- Ingestion queries must operate on a moving time window (typically pulling transactional data from the last month into the staging tables)
+- Ingestion queries must operate on a moving time window (typically pulling transactional data from the last week into the staging tables)
 - Ingestion queries must be one-way only (data should not be removed or unwound), specifically:
   - Ingestion queries should not change the contents of the staging table when data is expired from the underlying transaction_history table
   - Ingestion queries should not change the contents of the staging table when records leave the incremental ingestion window